 - Plan It® gives the option to select purchases of $100 or more to split up into monthly payments with a fixed fee.

 - Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit.

 - Terms Apply.

-Upgrade Card offers customers a line of credit which is slightly different than the traditional spending limit found on credit cards.
+Upgrade Visa® Card with Cash Rewards offers customers a line of credit which is slightly different than the traditional spending limit found on credit cards.
 The credit line is essentially a pre-approved loan from Upgrade Card that you can access whenever you want.